What not to eat when pregnant

 1 can of energy drink (250ml)

 Coffee from a coffee shop or restaurant may contain higher levels of caffeine compared to coffee made at home.
 If you are unsure about the level of caffeine, opt for decaffeinated versions.

 It is important that you remember to drink plenty of fluids during pregnancy, and water and reduced fat milks are good choices.
 To cut down on caffeine intakes, you could try decaffeinated versions of tea, coffee and cola.
 For more information read our page on hydration and pregnancy.

 Talk to your midwife, GP or pharmacist before taking any cold and flu remedies in case they are not suitable to take whilst you are pregnant.

 Herbal and green teas

-The Food Standards Agency advises that pregnant women should not drink more than 4 cups a day.
+The Food Standards Agency recommends that pregnant women should not drink more than four cups a day.

 The NHS website recommends that you seek advice from your GP or midwife if you are unsure about which herbal products are safe to consume.
 Also, remember that green tea contains caffeine.

-For more information on herbal medicines in pregnancy go to NHS webpage.
+For more information on herbal medicines in pregnancy read this page from the NHS.

 The safest approach may be to avoid all alcoholic drinks during pregnancy.